jrpcoder/momentum-clone-react.js/README.md

 [@marigerr](https://github.com/marigerr)
 [@jrpcoder](https://github.com/jrpcoder)

-**Note: The web demo of extension is viewable only for desktops as project was built as a chrome extension which are desktop only**
+**Note: The web demo of extension is viewable only for desktops as project was built as a chrome extension, which is desktop only**

 ## Webpack info